Wednesday, June 26, 2024

 The wall is separated by a valley into eastern and western sections.
 The eastern section is the more dramatic of the two.
 It ascends steeply from the valley floor, about 200 metres above sea level, and traces the ridge line of increasingly rugged terrain that rapidly morphs into dramatic cliffs and 1000-metre-high peaks.

 I spent my time exploring the eastern section as the western section is closed to tourists.
 An open-air cable car ascends from the valley car park to a restored mid-section of the wall.
 From here you can either walk down towards the valley on a partially restored wall or climb more ramshackle sections that eventually straddle a steep granite cliff face.
-I decided to climb the entire downhill stretch from the valley floor up to the last restored section, before retracing my steps back to the cable car.
+I decided to climb the entire downhill stretch starting on the valley floor and ascending to the restored section, before retracing my steps back to the cable car.

 The return hike took several hours, far longer than I’d anticipated.
 I also forgot to factor in a leisurely return journey on the cable car.
 As a result, by the time I'd returned to my guide and driver, I was more than an hour late.
 My guide was beside herself.
 She thought I’d experienced some sort of misfortune and was beginning to panic.
 The return journey to Beijing was rather uncomfortable as she continually reminded me how she’d never had a guest run so late.